-The bill requires that any charter amendment proposed by the Pinellas County Commission, by citizens' initiative, or by a Charter Review Commission must be placed on the ballot for voter approval or rejection in accordance with the Charter and without prior reference to or approval by the Legislature.
-The bill requires a special referendum, provides a ballot question, and establishes an effective date.
+The bill requires that any charter amendment proposed by the Pinellas County Commission, by citizens' initiative, or by a Charter Review Commission, must be placed directly on the ballot for voter approval or rejection in accordance with the Charter and without prior reference to or approval by the Legislature.

+The bill requires a special referendum election to be held before November 30, 1999, and provides a ballot question for this special referendum.